| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 we're not getting off the corner fast enough.
 This is something that we are working on

 with our shock/setup supplier and as we learn the new system it's coming to us.
+I remain the optimistic pessimist.
+I know we can do things that will

 make us better... but it would just depress me, if I wasn't ready for disappointment.
+Sharon Speedway 5-23-09This may not work but just for fun I'll give it a try.

 Remember the Seinfeld episode where they started at the end and kept moving back through